dgroomes/http-client-server-playground/README.md

 General clean-ups, changes and things I wish to implement for this project:

-* Add a Netty server example
+* DONE Add a Netty server example
 * How can we get the Apache HttpComponents client to fail?
 How do we leak connections?
 I am curious to force a leak and see how the system (client/server) behaves because connection leaks are a common thing in the real world and I want to understand it better.